 Since Fiscal Year 2002, the District has implemented a biennial budget.
-In June of evennumbered years, a budget is presented to the Board for consideration for the two ensuing Fiscal Years.
-The District's biennial budget planning process includes an update of facilities needs for the ensuing five fiscal years.
-A series of master plans document needs by specific asset classes (such as pipes, reservoirs and other assets).
-The master plans include assessments of key facilities, considering engineering condition assessments as well as operational performance and maintenance histories.
+In the Spring of odd-numbered years, a budget is presented to the Board for consideration for the two ensuing Fiscal Years.
+The District's biennial budget planning process includes a review of projected long-term (10 years or longer) facilities needs and the development of a capital expenditure forecast for the ensuing five fiscal years.
+A series of master plans document the identified facilities needs by asset classes (such as pipes, reservoirs and other assets) and include assessments of the District's key facilities, taking into consideration condition assessments, operational performance and maintenance histories.
 Facilities in need of rehabilitation or replacement are identified and prioritized.
 Project scopes are also defined (for example, replacement of aging mechanical or electrical gear, seismic upgrades, or other defined scopes).

 The results of the master plans are considered during the biennial update to the Capital Improvement Program (the "CIP").
-The last CIP update was completed in 2013 and included a five-year capital expenditure forecast for Fiscal Years 2014 through 2018.
-Based upon this latest CIP forecast, the District's cash expenditures for capital improvements to the Water System for Fiscal Years 2014 through 2018 are estimated to aggregate approximately \$1.036 billion.
+The last adopted CIP update was completed in 2013 and included a five-year capital expenditure forecast for Fiscal Years 2014 through 2018.
+Based upon this CIP forecast, the District's cash expenditures for capital improvements to the Water System for Fiscal Years 2014 through 2018 were estimated to aggregate approximately \$1.036 billion.